JoeyLI17/Advanced-Lane-Line/project_writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 I created a separate file for camera calibration.
-So that in the future I can use the script to calibration other camera.
+So that in the future I can use the script to calibration the other cameras.
 * The file called `2016-06-29_Camera_Calibration_JLI.ipynb`
 * The output is a pickle file: ./camera_cal/PRJ2_JLI_mtx_dist_pickle.p